zenml-io/zenml/docs/book/user-guide/component-guide/step-operators/sagemaker.md

 # Amazon SageMaker

-[SageMaker](https://aws.amazon.com/sagemaker/) offers specialized compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
+[SageMaker](https://aws.amazon.com/sagemaker/) offers specialized compute instances to run your training jobs and has a comprehensive UI to track and manage your models and logs.
 ZenML's SageMaker step operator allows you to submit individual steps to be run on Sagemaker compute instances.

 ### When to use it